vpavlenko/lipsko-old/README.md

 lipsko is a Django-based web application which provides a pastebin-like service to prepare and share interlinear texts.
 It's mainly designed for linguists and other people interested in foreign languages to help sharing glossed texts with colleagues and friends.

-The application is being deployed to Heroku: http://lipsko.herokuapp.com/ Suggested first release should be in the end of July or in August.
+The application will be deployed to Heroku: http://lipsko.herokuapp.com/

+Suggested first release should be in the end of July or in August.